feathers-plus/feathers-offline-realtime/README.md

 > **ProTip:** A publication function is required whenever you provide the query object, and the publication must be at least as restrictive as the query.

-The realtime replicator can notify you of realtime data changes by emitting an event and/or calling a subscription function for every notification.
+The realtime replicator can notify you of data mutations by emitting an event and/or calling a subscription function for every notification.
 You can in addition periodically poll the replicator to obtain the current realtime records.

-> **ProTip:** Every Feathers event for the service is sent to the client.
+> **ProTip:** Every Feathers event occurring for the service on the server is sent to the client.

 You can control the order of the realtime records by providing a sorting function compatible with `array.sort(options.sort)`.
-Two sorting functions are provided for your convenience:
+Two sorting functions are provided for your convenience with this repo:
 - `Realtime.sort(fieldName)` sorts on the `fieldName` in ascending order.
 - `Realtime.multiSort({ fieldName1: 1, fieldName2: -1 })` sorts on multiple fields
 in either ascending or descending order.